larpchronicles/rules/999-changeLog.md

 </u>Arcane</u>
 * “Elemental Doom” is now properly titled simply “Doom”

+* Arcane Knockback updated to use the STOP THRUST effect.
+[Pending update.]
 * Arcane Knockback renamed to Arcane Halt and updated to use the STOP THRUST effect.

 * Magic Short Weapon and Magic Long Weapon combined into single Conjure Weapon spell.

 <u>Spirit</u>